ljantzen/obsidian-logging/README.md

 ### -f or --time-format

 Specifies 12H or 24H time format.
 24H is default.
-Overrides `time_format` in obsidian-logging.yaml
+Overrides `time_format` in obsidian-logging.yaml.
+Combining 12-hour and 24 hour timestamps when adding logs may yield unpredictable results.

 ### -s or --silent